 At home, Kim knows what it’s like to please really tough recipe critics – her two children.
 How does she balance the desire to feed her kids the trendy, healthy foods she loves while pleasing their finicky palates?
 Flexibility is the name of the game.
 As well as a balance of new foods alongside tried and true favorites.

 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 These almond chocolate chip bars are a cross between a cookie and a slice of coffeecake with a hint of Scandinavian tradition.

-Spread batter into greased 8-inch square baking pan.
+Spread batter into prepared pan.
 Bake 25-30 minutes or until edges are golden brown.
 Cool completely.

 Dietary Fiber: 0g

 These are amazing!
 I wouldn't change a thing about the recipe.
 Just perfect.

 I've been making this recipe for quite a while now and always get a great response with it.
 I definitely would give it a five star rating.
 I also freeze them but only for about 2 weeks before serving.

 Very easy to make.
 The smell is amazing and the taste is even better.

 Delicious!
 I love white chocolate, though, so I used a full cup of white chocolate chips instead of half a cup of semi-sweets, which made them sinfully rich.
 While it might seem skimpy to cut an 8x8 pan of bars into 25 pieces, they really don't need to be any bigger than that.